errogtr/multipart_test/README.md

 The value `9999` is chosen to make sure that the test fails exactly because the custom headers is lost somewhere in the request handling by the mocked Flask client.

+If the Werkzeug source code is modified according to the fix proposal at [#2549](https://github.com/pallets/werkzeug/issues/2549), the test successful.